CoolOutlawsStudio/flipper-zero-evil-portal/README.md

-#Credits
+# Credits

-all credits go to
+all credits go to bigbrodude6119 and all affiliates

 # Flipper Zero Evil Portal